ItsAGamer214/ExplodingKittens/README.md

 If you're running the game for the first time, you'll be prompted to set up your user profile.

 ## Contributing
 We welcome contributions from the community.
-If you're interested in helping to improve the game, check out the [Contributing Guidelines](CONTRIBUTING.md).
+If you're interested in helping to improve the game, check out the [Contributing Guidelines].

 ## Support
 For support, [open an issue](https://github.com/your-repo/exploding-kittens/issues) or contact our help desk.

 ## License
-"Exploding Kittens: Party Pack Edition" is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+"Exploding Kittens: Party Pack Edition" is licensed under the MIT License - see the [LICENSE] file for details.

 ---